isf-hack-night/reps-app/README.md

 * Open up a terminal (or command prompt on Windows) and navigate to where you cloned the repository.

 * Run `npm install`
 The install command may take several minutes and may produce several warnings.
 These are safe to ignore.
-Next run the following command:

 * Run `npm run watch`
 Runnning this command will set up the local webserver bundle.
 It shouldn't produce any errors.